rsyslog/rsyslog/source/omlibdbi.rst

 headache if you make sure you have at least libdbi version 0.8.3 on your system.

-**Module Parameters**

--  **template**
-    The default template to use.
-This template is used when no template is explicitely specified in the action() statement.
+**Configuration Directives**:

--  **driverdirectory**
+-  $ActionLibdbiDriverDirectory /path/to/dbd/drivers
-    Path to the libdbi drivers.
+   This is a global setting.
+It points libdbi to its driver directory.
    Usually, you do not need to set it.
-If you installed libdbi-drivers at a non-standard location, you may need to specify the directory here.
-If you are unsure, do **not** use this configuration directive.
-Usually, everything works just fine.
-Note that this was an action() paramter in rsyslog versions below 7.3.0.
+If you installed libdbi-driver's at a non-standard location, you may need to specify the directory here.
+If you are unsure, do not use this configuration directive.
-   However, only the first action's driverdirectory parameter was actually used.
-This has been cleaned up in 7.3.0, where this now is a module paramter.

-**Action Parameters**

--  **server**
-   Name or address of the MySQL server
--  **db**
-   Database to use
--  **uid**
-   logon userid used to connect to server.
-Must have proper permissions.
--  **pwd**
-   the user's password
--  **template**
-   Template to use when submitting messages.
+   Usually, everything works just fine.\ ****
--  **driver**
+-  **$ActionLibdbiDriver drivername**
     Name of the dbidriver to use, see libdbi-drivers documentation.
 As a quick excerpt, at least those were available at the time of this writiting "mysql" (suggest to use ommysql instead), "firebird" (Firbird and InterBase), "ingres", "msql", "Oracle", "sqlite", "sqlite3", "freetds" (for Microsoft SQL and Sybase) and "pgsql" (suggest to use ompgsql instead).

-**Legacy (pre-v6) Configuration Directives**:

-It is strongly recommended NOT to use legacy format.

--  *$ActionLibdbiDriverDirectory /path/to/dbd/drivers* - like the
-   driverdirectory action parameter.
--  *$ActionLibdbiDriver drivername* - like the drivername action parameter
--  *$ActionLibdbiHost hostname* - like the server action parameter
--  *$ActionLibdbiUserName user* - like the uid action parameter
--  *$ActionlibdbiPassword* - like the pwd action parameter
+-  $ActionLibdbiHost hostname
+    The host to connect to.
+-  $ActionLibdbiUserName user
+    The user used to connect to the database.
+-  $ActionlibdbiPassword
+    That user's password.
--  *$ActionlibdbiDBName db* - like the db action parameter
+-  $ActionlibdbiDBName db
+    The database that shall be written to.
--  *selector line: :omlibdbi:``;template``*
+-  selector line: :omlibdbi:;template
     executes the recently configured omlibdbi action.
 The ;template part is optional.
 If no template is provided, a default template is used (which is currently optimized for MySQL - sorry, folks...)